-The following Directors shall retire by rotation at the forthcoming 18th AGM of the Company.
+The following Directors shall retire by rotation at the forthcoming 19th AGM of the Company.
 Being eligible, they have offered themselves for re-election:-

-- (a) Datuk Ng Kam Chiu - (b) Dato' Abdul Murad Bin Khalid
+- (a) Datuk Chung Hon Cheong - (b) Mr. Kuah Hun Liang

-The NC has assessed the performances of all the above Directors due for re-election and has made recommendation to the Board for their re-election to be tabled for shareholders' approval at the forthcoming 18th AGM.
+The Directors mentioned above, who are due for re-election, have completed the Directors' Declaration of Fit and Proper.
+The NC has assessed their performances and has made recommendation to the Board for their re-election to be tabled for shareholders' approval at the forthcoming 19th AGM.